3.1. Using a custom layout with the scanning activity

 app:useAdaptiveResolution="true" />

-Should you choose a different ID for this view, remember to also change the value of cameraViewId in the activity.
+Should you choose a different ID for this view, remember to also change the value of the

 See also